What is regenerative?

 DO GOOD: Another step up is to do good by working from generic best practices or ideals, such as non-profits and b-corps intend.
 These businesses understand that over the long term, the extractive model doesn’t give the optimal value return.

-REGENERATIVE: Sanford’s most-encouraged level is regenerative, meaning to use systems thinking to consider the whole, how the various parts work synergistically, and how to heal the ruptures within it.
+REGENERATIVE: Sanford’s most-encouraged level is regenerative, meaning to use systems thinking to consider a whole system, how the various parts work synergistically, and how to heal the ruptures within it.
+She encourages us to see how we can best contribute to a system that we have expertise in and concern for.

-This site offers guidance for the whole person’s wellbeing, with the understanding that their business or reform efforts will be more successful when they give sufficient attention to physical, social, and emotional wellbeing.
+This site offers guidance for (a) ethical business practice and (b) guidance for attending to various aspects of your own life, with the understanding that your business or reform efforts will be more successful when you give sufficient attention to physical, social, and emotional wellbeing.